ICPSR Summer Workshop on Categaorical Data Analysis

 you are confused by these, be sure to ask when you get here.

 - What should I bring (to wear)?
-A sweater or
+Bring a sweater or

 light jacket for class!
-While the thermometer in the class room is a
+While the food is GREAT at UM-Amherst, the room sometimes gets cold.

 - And, what